 Wow.
 What to say about myself...Hmmm.
 Ok, let's try this.
 I am 58.
 I share my house with 2 cats who think they own it.
 I spent 20 years as a Navy Hospital Corpsman.
 I explored some of the west coast and lots of the pacific rim and the southern ocean areas.

 After taking retirement from the navy, I went to nursing school.
 I worked as a nurse for 15 years and then I took an early retirement.
 Along the path of my journey, I've had 3 wives and I have 2 children who make me proud every day.
 I look after my mom and take her back and forth to her medical appointments.
-Dad left this world in 2002.
+Dad left this world on new years day in 2002.
 My parents were school teachers.

 We moved around a bit when I was a kid, but always within Iowa.
 I counted once and discovered that I moved 7 times before graduating high school.
 I'm not sure that my lifetime number hasn't left out one or two moves, but I count my lifetime total at somewhere near 35 moves.
 Although not in an RV, I guess I have lived a somewhat nomadic lifestyle for all these years.